Sheena1130/runMetamix/README.md

 Sample files should be prepared by your own, including  `fa` and `bam`.
 In this implementation, we named the sample files as `sample.fa` and `sample.bam`, while `sample.fa` is contig along with reads and `sample.bam` is reads mapped to the contig.

 ### Step 1.
 Get BLAST output
 The first step is to get output from BLAST, while `sample.fa` is the input file.
-As for this step, you can either get the results from [BLAST website](https://blast.ncbi.nlm.nih.gov/Blast.cgi) by using [blastx](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PROGRAM=blastx&PAGE_TYPE=BlastSearch&LINK_LOC=blasthome) or using our code shown below. **Just be aware that for the BLAST site, sequences that are too long are prohibited.**
+The goal in this step is to compare a nucleotide query sequence against a protein sequence database.
+To get the results, you can either use [blastx](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PROGRAM=blastx&PAGE_TYPE=BlastSearch&LINK_LOC=blasthome) on the [BLAST website](https://blast.ncbi.nlm.nih.gov/Blast.cgi) or use our code shown below. **Just be aware that for the BLAST site, sequences that are too long are prohibited.**

 The database we use in this step is **non-redundant protein sequences (nr) from NCBI**.
 You can use other databases that suit your needs.
 Check [BLAST database](https://ftp.ncbi.nlm.nih.gov/blast/db/) to see all the options.